-'self-build and custom housebuilding means the building or completion by- (a) individuals, (b) associations of individuals, or (c) persons working with or for individuals or associations of individuals, of houses to be occupied as homes by those individuals'.

-- 13.57.
-This definition will be used to determine whether or not a home can be categorised as a custom or self-build house. - 13.58.
-There is only a subtle difference between the two forms of development, with custom build being where a person commissions a specialist developer to help to deliver their own home or where they can make choices about the design, layout or style of the home; whilst self-build is where a person is more directly involved in actually organising and constructing their home. - 13.59.
-There are a number of mechanisms for delivering custom and self-build homes, ranging from people finding their own plot and building their own home, to developers providing serviced plots for people to design and have their own home built, to sites being specifically acquired, marketed and delivered by a builder or developer as custom build where the builder will construct the custom homes for an individual to their chosen specification. - 13.60.
-In Fenland a high proportion of custom and self-build plots come forward each year through the planning application process.
+- 13.55 The Act provides a legal definition of self-build and custom housebuilding: 'self-build and custom housebuilding means the building or completion by- (a) individuals, (b) associations of individuals, or (c) persons working with or for individuals or associations of individuals, of houses to be occupied as homes by those individuals'. - 13.56 This definition will be used to determine whether or not a home can be categorised as a custom or self-build house. - 13.57 There is only a subtle difference between the two forms of development, with custom build being where a person commissions a specialist developer to help to deliver their own home or where they can make choices about the design, layout or style of the home; whilst self-build is where a person is more directly involved in actually organising and constructing their home. - 13.58 There are a number of mechanisms for delivering custom and self-build homes, ranging from people finding their own plot and building their own home, to developers providing serviced plots for people to design and have their own home built, to sites being specifically acquired, marketed and delivered by a builder or developer as custom build where the builder will construct the custom homes for an individual to their chosen specification. - 13.59 In Fenland a high proportion of custom and self-build plots come forward each year through the planning application process.
 The latest Authorities Monitoring Report54 (AMR) (2020/21) shows that at the end of the base period 31 October 2019 to 30 October 2020 the Self Build and Custom Build Register included 5 applicants and during that period a total of 65 self-build or custom built dwellings were granted planning permission.
-This demonstrates that permissions granted comfortably meet the demand for self-build and custom housing (as identified on the register). - 13.61.
-In broad terms the Council will continue to support custom and self-build plots aimed at individuals seeking permission for their plot if consistent with other policies in this plan.
-As set out in Policy LP1 the frontage policy might allow the opportunity for self-build plots to come forward. - 13.62.
-If a landowner/developer is seeking permission for more than one plot and has no intention of building any of the properties for themselves and instead proposes to build the properties for an individual who can chose and customise the design and built at a later date, then as part of the outline planning application process a design code (sometimes also referred to as a plot passport) is required.
+This demonstrates that permissions granted comfortably meet the demand for self-build and custom housing (as identified on the register). - 13.60 In broad terms the Council will continue to support custom and self-build plots aimed at individuals seeking permission for their plot if consistent with other policies in this plan.
+As set out in Policy LP1 the frontage policy might allow the opportunity for self-build plots to come forward. - 13.61 If a landowner/developer is seeking permission for more than one plot and has no intention of building any of the properties for themselves and instead proposes to build the properties for an individual who can choose and customise the design to be built at a later date, then as part of the outline planning application process a design code (sometimes also referred to as a plot passport) is required. - 13.62 This is intended to provide a simple way of helping private homebuilders understand what they can build on a site.
+The design code will be a succinct summary of the design parameters for the site and specific requirements for any given plot. - 13.63 Sites of 100 dwellings or more will be expected to provide 5% of the dwellings as serviced plots for self-build and custom build homes, to help meet the number of people on the custom and self-build register.
+Sites of this scale are likely to have a master plan developed, and can apply design codes to ensure that any custom and self-build homes have clear parameters of what will be considered acceptable within the development.